broskell/honey-voice-agent/README.md

   - Can also start/stop by voice:
     - `Start timer`
     - `Stop timer`
-  - Junnu announces when focus starts and when time is up.
+  - Honey announces when focus starts and when time is up.

 - **Study Plan Generation**
-  - Junnu can create day‑by‑day study plans for upcoming exams using an LLM.
+  - Honey can create day‑by‑day study plans for upcoming exams using an LLM.
   - You tell her your exam, timeframe, and available hours; she returns a concrete plan.

 - **Personality**
-  - Female Indian assistant called **Junnu**.
+  - Female Indian assistant called **Honey**.
   - Friendly, playful, a bit flirty and teasing, but safe and supportive.
   - Speaks casual Indian English ("yaar", "arre", etc.).